Hosanna! Hosanna in the highest! That’s what the crowds called out as Christ rode into Jerusalem a week before His death:

-As you color, reflect on the warm welcome Jesus received during that triumphant entry — and on how cold those hearts had grown just seven days later.
+As you color, reflect on the warm welcome Jesus received during that triumphant entry.
+Think about how cold those hearts had grown just seven days later.

 Is Jesus still a stranger to you?
 Then we invite you to know Him, to trust your life to Him, to discover the great love that compelled Him to die for you, and to welcome Him with joyous shouts of “Hosanna!
 Hossana!
 Bleessed is He who comes in the name of the Lord.”

-Note: This design is from the second in a line of coloring books I’m releasing this spring.
-Watch for the official announcement and an introductory special later this week!
+Note: This design is from the second in a line of coloring books I released recently.
+I hope you’ll check them out!

 Ideas for using these coloring pages: